Born to Rule / Born to Fight

 Horsefeathers.
 I’ve seen the death warrant in the British Museum.
 When she signed that, she was furious.

 Some of the Sources

 My favorite biography of Mary is Antonia Fraser’s Mary Queen of Scots.
-I don’t have a favorite biography of Elizabeth, although there are more biographies of her than of any other Tudor monarch.
-University College professor Helen Hackett gave a list of her favorite books about Elizabeth , including some translations made by the woman herself, but none is a biography.
+I don’t have a favorite biography of Elizabeth.
+There are more biographies of her than any other Tudor, and many are very good.
+University College professor Helen Hackett gave a list of her favorite books about Elizabeth , including some translations made by Elizabeth herself.
+None is a biography.
 I enjoyed Elizabeth I: CEO by historian and management analyst Alan Axelrod.

 Garrett Mattingly’s monograph The Armada is 60 years old this year, but I think it’s still the best book on the subject.
 Philip II was a capable ruler in many ways, but his enterprise of the Armada is generally was ineptly planned and unfortunately executed.
 One historian wrote, “No experience of the failure of his policy could shake his belief in its essential excellence.”
 Historian Barbara Tuchman, in her book The March of Folly, cited him as an exemplar of the wooden-headedness that causes great blunders.

 Historical accounts through the years have carried plenty of myths, especially about women rulers.
 The last empress of China is a prominent example.